AdnaneKhan/Gato-X/README.md

 Gato-X automates the "Runner-on-Runner" (RoR) technique used extensively by Adnan Khan and John Stawinski during their self-hosted runner bug bounty campaign.
-This feature replaces the basic attack PoC functionality included in the original Gato.
+This feature replaces the basic attack PoC functionality included in the original version of Gato.

-Gato-X supports deploying runner-on-runner through fork pull requests and via push triggers.
-The latter can be used for privilege escalation and lateral movement by jumping to new runners.
+Gato-X supports deploying runner-on-runner through fork pull requests.
+Gato-X also supports creating a RoR payload only, which can be used in conjunction with the `push` workflow functionality to jump to internal self-hosted runners.

 Under the hood, Gato-X will perform the following steps: